jdpatt/yabp/README.md

 Yet Another Bus Pirate Libray

 A [Bus Pirate](http://dangerousprototypes.com/docs/Bus_Pirate) is a handy little debug tool.
 Its firmware, command documentation and artwork are released into the public domain.
-This is another library built from the command documentation but fits my needs and doesn't carry the GPL notice that is tucked away in the *pyBusPirateLite* that is under the scripts folder or any similar derivatives.
-They have gone untouched for many years.
+The python libraries that I could find have a GPL notice that is tucked away in the `__init__.py`.
+They have also gone untouched for many years.
+This is another library built from the command documentation but with a MIT license.

 This library only exposes one class `BusPirate` and an enum `MODES`.  `BusPirate` can be used for all modes and will automatically change modes as needed.
 You can also explicity set the mode with `bp.set_mode(MODES.MODE_I_WANT_TO_USE)`.